 In late December, Supreme Judicial Court Justice Margot Botsford, who heard the suit individually, granted a motion from the defendants to dismiss McCarthy's suit.
 He now is appealing that to the full court.

 Botsford's ruling in part reflected the complex issues and convoluted path McCarthy's nomination has taken since the fall of 2012.
-While saying she was "constrained" by constitutional provisions governing the council to "conclude that McCarthy's complaint cannot proceed," the justice also commented that she found nothing to indicate the Pittsfield attorney was unqualified for the position.

 The lawsuit focuses on a September 2012 meeting of the council, which confirms nominations by the governor for judgeships and other offices.
 The board's vote on McCarthy's nomination ended in a 3-3 tie, with Councilor Mary Ellen Manning abstaining.